Nexosis/nexosis.github.io/_guides/quick-start-guide-classification.md

 copyright: 2017 Nexosis
 layout: default
 category: Classification
-tags: [Quick Links, Favorite, REST, QuickStart, Classification]
+tags: [REST, Quick Start, Classification]
 use_codestyles: true
-order: 2
+order: 1
 ---

 This is a quick walkthrough of the basics of the using the Nexosis API.
 By following this walkthrough which uses a sample dataset, you will learn all of the steps needed to predict classes using the Nexosis API.